MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-ext-example.md

 # Report Extension Example

 The following topic illustrates how an existing table and report is extended by using extension objects.
-The code snippets shown in this example do not provide a full end-to-end scenario that can be deployed, but illustrates the way to extend existing functionality by using the [Page Extension Object](devenv-page-ext-object.md) and [Report Extension Object](devenv-report-ext-object.md).
+The code snippets shown in this example do not provide a full end-to-end scenario that can be deployed, but illustrates the way to extend existing functionality by using the [Table Extension Object](devenv-table-ext-object.md) and [Report Extension Object](devenv-report-ext-object.md).

 ## The base table - BaseFoodTable